godotengine/godot-docs/classes/class_classdb.rst

 - :ref:`bool<class_bool>` **class_has_integer_constant** **(** :ref:`String<class_String>` class, :ref:`String<class_String>` name **)** const

-Return whether 'class' or its ancestry has an integer constant called 'name' or not.
+Returns whether 'class' or its ancestry has an integer constant called 'name' or not.

 .. _class_ClassDB_method_class_has_method:

 - :ref:`bool<class_bool>` **class_has_method** **(** :ref:`String<class_String>` class, :ref:`String<class_String>` method, :ref:`bool<class_bool>` no_inheritance=false **)** const

-Return whether 'class' (or its ancestry if 'no_inheritance' is false) has a method called 'method' or not.
+Returns whether 'class' (or its ancestry if 'no_inheritance' is false) has a method called 'method' or not.

 .. _class_ClassDB_method_class_has_signal:

 - :ref:`bool<class_bool>` **class_has_signal** **(** :ref:`String<class_String>` class, :ref:`String<class_String>` signal **)** const

-Return whether 'class' or its ancestry has a signal called 'signal' or not.
+Returns whether 'class' or its ancestry has a signal called 'signal' or not.

 .. _class_ClassDB_method_class_set_property: